cppchriscpp/ChangeSilkTouch/bin/readme.txt

 Installation
 ------------

-Simply drop ChangeSilkTouch.jar and the ChangeSilkTouch folder into your plugins folder, restart the server, and you should be set to go!
+Simply drop ChangeSilkTouch.jar into your plugins folder, restart the server, and you should be set to go!

 If you want to change what blocks are affected by the plugin, you will need to modify the configuration file in the ChangeSilkTouch folder.